 Server – Server refers to amazon web server to which device communicates with.

-Input module – Hardware interface through which senor is connected to controller.
+Input module – Hardware interface through which sensor is connected to controller.

 Battery backup – Power backup system in case there is main power failure.

 Sensors – hardware device that are installed on mold machine which detects its various parameters.